ColinBD/ColinBD/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a designer and developer with a PhD in Human Computer Interaction.
-I love all things audio; if you do too then you might like my repositories JSAudioKobs and RemixPortal.
+I'm a designer and software developer with a PhD in human-computer interaction.
+I love making things and I have a particular interest in all things audio; if you do too then you might like my repositories JSAudioKobs and RemixPortal.

-I previously worked on [@ideafast](https://github.com/ideafast) which is a large scale research project investigating how a range of sensing devices perform in tracking symptoms of disease.
-I helped create automated data pipelines to move data to a central repository, helped design a data dashboard, and helped evaluate the success of each sensing device.
+I previously worked on [@ideafast](https://github.com/ideafast) which is a large-scale research project investigating how a range of sensing devices perform in tracking symptoms of disease.
+My work involved creating automated data pipelines to move data to a central repository, designing a data dashboard to enable clinicians to monitor data collection, and evaluating the performance each sensing device.
+I also led on the design of a participant support system.

 - 👐 Want to chat?
 Let's connect on [LinkedIn](https://www.linkedin.com/in/colinbonedodds/)